ROYAL JELLY Overview Information

 There is very little scientific information available about the effects of royal jelly in people.
 In animals, royal jelly seems to have some activity against tumors and the development of “hardening of the arteries.”

 - High cholesterol.
-Preliminary research suggests that royal jelly might lower cholesterol levels in people with high cholesterol.
+Early research suggests that injecting royal jelly, or taking royal jelly under the tongue or by mouth for 2-11 weeks, might lower cholesterol levels in people with high cholesterol.

 - Liver disease.